CtrlK

 Actionability

-The code examples are fully executable, complete, and copy-paste ready.
-Every pattern includes concrete C# implementations with proper using statements, realistic class structures, and both correct and incorrect usage examples.
+The code examples are fully executable, concrete, and copy-paste ready.
+Every pattern includes complete, working C# code with proper using statements, class definitions, and realistic scenarios including EF Core configuration, Dapper queries, caching implementations, and test examples.

 3 / 3